anovos/anovos-docs/docs/anovos-config-file-desc/index.md

             1.  read_dataset

                 a.  file_path: file (or directory) path where the source data is saved.
+                    File path can be a local path, s3 path (when running with AWS cloud services), google colab path (when running with open source platform: Google Colab), azure dbfs or azure blob storage (when running with Azure databricks).
+                    Note: For azure dbfs path should be like "dbfs:/directory_name" and For azure blob storage path should be like "dbfs:/mnt/directory_name".

                 b.  file_type: (CSV, Parquet or Avro). file format of the source dataset.